Higher Connection in Open String Field Theory: Acknowledgments

 \section{Acknowledgments}

 I am very grateful to Juan Maldacena, Kantaro Ohmori, Leonardo Rastelli, Shinsei Ryu, Edward Witten, and especially Yifan Wang for valuable discussions and comments.
+I also thank Atakan Hilmi Firat for helpful correspondences.
 This work is supported by NSF Grant PHY-2514611 and the Fund for Memberships in Natural Sciences at the Institute for Advanced Study.